ric2b/Vivaldi-browser/chromium/tools/gn/docs/reference.md

   {{source_name_part}}
       The filename part of the source file with no directory or extension.
-This will generally be used for specifying a transformation from a soruce file to a destination file with the same name but different extension.
+This will generally be used for specifying a transformation from a source file to a destination file with the same name but different extension.
         "//foo/bar/baz.txt" => "baz"